denmau-zz/denmau.github.io/README.md

 - CloudFlare - for caching & page visit analytics
 - pageclip - server for HTML forms

-There is still more to come, including projects.
+There is still more to come, including even more projects.

 You can reach me at
 <br />